Introduction

 The SQL Column defines the target SQL column for a field mapping.

-- This property is available for mappings of type Column and allows a user to request a specific SQL column name.
+This property is available for mappings of type Column and allows you to specify a particular SQL column name.

 Map to SQL Type

-- This property is available for mappings of type Column and allows to request a specific SQL column type.
+This property is available for mappings of type Column and allows you to specify a particular SQL column type.
 It provides a recommended default.

 SQL Table Primary Keys